aws-samples/amazon-personalize-samples/next_steps/workshops/POC_in_a_box/README.md

 Open `01_Validating_and_Importing_User_Item_Interaction_Data.ipynb` and follow along there.

+Once you have completed this, you can move on to imporing metadata.

+## Validating and Importing Item Metadata

+Amazon Personalize has several algorithms that can give you a results with no metadata.
+However, the User Personalization and HRNN-Metadata algorithm might be an interesting resource to deploy, depending your dataset.

+Open `02_Validating_and_Importing_Item_Metadata.ipynb` and follow along there.

 Once you have completed this, you can move on to creating and evaluating your first solutions.

-## Validating and Importing Item Metadata [in development]

-Amazon Personalize has several algorithms that can give you a results with no metadata.
-However, the HRNN-Metadata algorithm might be an interesting resource to deploy, depending your dataset.
-In case it is, there is an optional item metadata notebook below.
-It is similar to the process for users, and the only algorithm that supports either data type is HRNN-Metadata.
+It is similar to the process for users, and the only algorithms that supports either data type is User Personalization and HRNN-Metadata.

-Open `Validating_and_Importing_Item_Metadata.ipynb` and follow along there to prepare the dataset for the POC/Amazon Personalize.

 ## Creating and Evaluating Your First Solutions